jclark/pc-ptp-ntp-guide/server-linux.md

 ## Verify GPS

-First determine the serial device name.
-It's likely to be
+First determine the serial device name:

-* `/dev/ttyUSB0` if you're connecting via a USB-RS232 or USB-TTL converter
+* a USB-RS232 or USB-TTL converter will usually show up as`/dev/ttyUSB0`, but occasionally may show up as `/dev/ttyACM0`
-* `/dev/ttyS0` if you've connecting via a DB9 serial port on the PC
+* an RS232 connection using a DB9 port on the PC will usually show up as `/dev/ttyS0`
-* `/dev/ttyACM0` for a GPS in an M.2 slot
+* a GPS in M.2 slot will usually be `/dev/ttyACM0`

+Obviously you may need to change 0 in the device name to a larger number, if you have multiple such devices.

 It's convenient if you are in the `dialout` group so you can access the serial devices